-The fact that the composer of the poem must always be acknowledged supports this line of reasoning.
-Any definitive text is the product of an individual who has created that text and with whom the text is forever associated through what Said Sheikh Samatar calls "an unwritten copyright law, no less strict than those observed in literate societies" (1982:64).
+This is not to say that heeso are no longer composed, they are; Johnson (1995) gives is the product of an individual who has created that text and with whom the text is forever associated through what Said calls 'an unwritten copyright law, no less strict than those observed in literate societies' (Said, 1982: 64).
 Said amusingly goes on to describe a situation he witnessed when a reciter claimed some lines as his own when they were not.
-This led to the reciter leaving "town in a hurry rather than linger around to face the laughter and ridicule which were certain to greet him upon discovery of his unsuccessful antics" (ibid.:67).
-This graphically illustrates the point and shows the seriousness with which this "unwritten copyright law" is maintained by the Somalis.
-Related to this feature is the fact that maanso poems are recited as separate events rather than, as with heeso, a number of poems being possibly sung within a single, continuous performance.
+This led to the reciter leaving 'town in a hurry rather than linger around to face the laughter and ridicule which were certain to greet him upon discovery of his unsuccessful antics' (Said, 1982: 67).
+This graphically illustrates the point and shows the seriousness with which this 'unwritten copyright law' is maintained by the Somalis.
+Related to this feature is the fact that maanso poems are recited as separate events rather than, as with heeso, a number of poems possibly being sung within a single, continuous performance.